 4. The shower is a standard size with a built-in bench

 Larry W. Garnett, FAIBD

 Living area: 3,075 sf

-Efficient use of space and the builder’s strict attention to the details resulted in a functional yet striking master bath in this Fairhope, Ala., master-planned community.
+Efficient use of space and the builder’s strict attention to the details resulted in a functional yet striking primary bath in this Fairhope, Ala., master planned community.
 Twin lavatories raised to 36 inches in height are separated by floor-to-ceiling cabinets and drawers.
 There’s abundant natural light from the double windows above the freestanding tub.
 A spacious closet provides plenty of wardrobe storage.

 1. The freestanding tub is reminiscent of traditional clawfoot tubs

 2. Double lavatories are separated by storage cabinets and drawers

 4. The 7-by-18-foot walk-in closet provides ample storage

 5. 42-by-60-inch shower